UAE visa amnesty: How overstay grace period helped thousands of illegal expats

 The processing was fast.
 Filipino expat Michael Lolong, then 39, arrived at GDRFA centre before it opened at 7am.
 He approached the counter at 7.30am and by 7:45am, he already completed rectifying his residency status.
 He told Khaleej Times a job as a computer technician was waiting for him.

 Lolong's compatriot Joel Pinili, 50, also successfully rectified his residency status.
-He subsisted on part-time jobs for three years because of his illegal.
+He subsisted on part-time jobs for three years due to his illegal status.
 But after getting a reprieve, he got an offer letter for regular employment.
 He started his life anew and worked legally as operations manager of a car repair shop in Dubai.

 One of the poignant stories that Khaleej Times covered in 2018 was that of Francisco Pacheco (58).
 He said he had just finished packing his clothes and other belongings before coming to the amnesty centre to apply for an exit pass.